- Farms – Until after the Second World War there were numerous farms in Swannington, many are now woods. Read more about farms

 Quaker Meeting House (Now A House)

-The founder of the Society of Friends, known as Quakers, was George Fox who was born in Fenny Drayton, Leicestershire.
+The founder of the Society of Friends, known as Quakers, was George Fox who was born in Fenny Drayton, Leicestershire in 1624.
 In the 1660’s the Beaumonts had him arrested at the Quaker Meeting House on the corner of Main Street and Church Lane.

 For many decades the property was a blacksmiths.